zordius/lightncandy/README.md

 2. Modify current context for the inner block.
 3. Provide different context to the inner block.

-You can register custom helpers with `blockhelpers` option.
+You can register block custom helpers with `blockhelpers` option.
 For exmample:

 ```php
 LightnCandy::compile($template, Array(